rowanjb/rowanjb.github.io/_pages/about.md

 The SWOS expedition to Antarctica
 ========================================================================
-I recently returned from 10 weeks in Antarctica.
+I recently returned from 10 weeks in the Weddell Sea.
 You may have even [seen it in the news](https://nypost.com/2026/04/10/science/secret-island-discovered-in-antarticas-danger-zone/).
 I'd be remiss if I didn't share some of my favourite photos.

 My mate Anton, a sea ice geophysicist, hard at work:
 ![Anton](/images/anton_sunset.png)